 “Friendly Manitoba” has become a mantra, not a slogan

 Have you started giving directions to tourists who look lost?
 Have you made it a point to help out other newcomers like you?
 Being welcoming and giving back are awesome Manitoban traits that truly make us the country’s friendliest people.
 It has become our way of life, and we’re proud of it!

 Bonus: You know who Manitoba Merv is

 Manitoba Merv is the province’s version of Punxsutawney Phil, a groundhog chosen to be the predictor of spring on Groundhog Day.
 According to superstition, if a groundhog emerging from its burrow on this day sees its shadow, it means six more weeks of winter.
 If it doesn’t see it, spring will come early.
-For 26 years now, Manitoba Merv has shown his season-predicting ability and has been correct 98% of the time (he has made only one mistake since 1993).
-A plus point is that unlike Punxsutawney Phil, he is immortal (as he is a puppet).
+For 26 years now, Manitoba Merv has shown his season-predicting ability and has been correct 98% of the time (he has had only one mistake since 1993).
+A plus point is that unlike Punxsutawney Phil, he is immortal (since he is a puppet).
 He lives at the Oak Hammock Marsh Interpretive Centre and comes out only on Feb.
 2 every year.
 (For more of Manitoba Merv, read Manitoba Merv: The 26-year history of a Groundhog Day legend,CTV Winnipeg).

 Are there any other signs that we’ve missed?
 Send us a note, and we’ll add it!

 Sources: Manitoba day, Manitoba government; Manitoba Socials Guide, Jay Friesen; and The man behind the moves: Dancing Gabe, family share story on Winnipeg icon, Alesia Fieldberg, CTV News.
 Retrieved February 22, 2019.

 Please login to tell us what you think.